samfrederick/Magnetar-PLUTO-files/README.md

  >* GNU Make
 * Visualiztion software utility: Numerous options are compatable with PLUTO including Gnuplot, IDL, pyPLUTO, Mathematica, Para View, or VisIt.

-The code is largely written in C, with the exception of a few python scripts written in 2.7 under the folder "Python Files".
+The code provided in this repository is largely written in C, with the exception of a few python scripts written in 2.7 under the folder "Python Files".

 ## Installation Procedure